How We Do It

-The ecological diversity on the Pacific Forest of Ecuador is unparalleled.
-Chocó rainforest, cloud forest, moist evergreen forest, tropical dry forest, and mangrove forests all converge in one extraordinarily dynamic ecosystem.
-This is the heart of the Tumbes-Chocó-Magdalena Biodiversity Hotspot—home to more endemic species than anywhere on the planet.
+The ecological diversity in the Pacific Forest of Ecuador is unparalleled.
+Chocó rainforest, cloud forest, moist evergreen forest, Tumbesian dry forest, and mangrove forests all converge in one extraordinarily dynamic ecosystem.
+This is the heart of the “Tumbes-Chocó-Magdalena” Biodiversity Hotspot—home to more endemic species than anywhere on the planet.

 As a point of comparison, the famous Amazon has lost roughly 25% of its forest.
 Meanwhile, the once-great Pacific Forest of Ecuador has lost a staggering 98%.
 It is the most threatened tropical ecosystem on earth.
 The main driver of deforestation is unsustainable agriculture – namely, cattle ranching and slash-and-burn corn cultivation.